bhargabganguli/business_brio/README.md

 ```
 In this above code you will get interpretation of the salesman performance like

-Salesman good in both grp 1 and grp 2
+Associates good in both urban and rural

-salesman bad in both grp 1 and grp 2
+Associates bad in both urban and rural

-Top 20% salesman in grp 1
+Top 20% Associates in urban

-Bottom 20% salesman in grp 1.
+Bottom 20% Associates in urban.

-Top 20% salesman in grp 2
+Top 20% Associates in rural

-Bottom 20% salesman in grp 2.
+Bottom 20% Associates in rural.

-N.B: Grp 1 and grp 2 are the two levels of arg4
+N.B: 1.'urban' and 'rural' are the two levels of arg4
+     2. 'df' is the name of the dataframe having columns "salesman", "saleflag", "market".

 ## Errors:

  If you are getting error messages.
 Please check the following: